 You must wear a face covering when visiting the surgery

-14/12/20 - we now have flu vaccine for healthy 50-64 year olds plus the remaining people aged 65 and over (it is your age on 31/03/21 that counts) and younger people with health problems (plus nasal flu vaccine for children who were aged 2 or 3 on 31/8/20 and those who missed it is school).
+This winter we have flu vaccine for everyone over 50 (it is your age on 31/03/21 that counts) and younger people with health problems (plus nasal flu vaccine for children who were aged 2 or 3 on 31/8/20 and those who missed it is school).
 Ring for an appointment.